tksventures/tokes-payments-component/README.md

 A Web Component with functionality to accept payments with reference to your orders.

 ### Prerequisites
-You will need access to a Tokes Payments API server and at least one valid API key and Callback URL registered on this server.
+You will need access to a Tokes Payments API server and at least one valid API key and Webhook URL registered on this server.

 ## Installation
 There are multiple ways to add this component to your app: